representation-robustness/representation-attack-surface/README.md

 > **CodeBERT-Aug** (augmented training variant) lives in `baselines/codebert/codebert_augmented_multiseed.py`.

 > **Devign GGNN** collapses to an all-positive predictor on Devign (F1 ≈ 62.7%, Recall ≈ 100%).
-This is a known replication issue documented in Chakraborty et al. (2022) and is reported as a degenerate baseline.
+This is a known replication issue documented in Chakraborty et al. (2022).

 ---